NMAAHC/documentation/01_cataloging/TBM_cataloging_guidelines_moving_images.md

 <br>

-##### **HANDS OF INGE (2012.79.1.9.1ac-.2a)**: in the example above, a work print and a release print of HANDS OF INGE were accessioned and are cataloged in separate TMS records.
+##### *HANDS OF INGE (2012.79.1.9.1ac-.2a)*: In the example above, a work print and a release print of *HANDS OF INGE* were accessioned and are cataloged in separate TMS records.
 The title refers to the work and is the same in both records, while the object name field distinguishes the release print from the work print.
 Across both records, information about the work will remain the same, but details of the physical characteristics of the different instantiations will vary.
 </details>

 <br>